 If there are errors on your hard drive, you are likely to experience the Recovery Mode loop as well.
 On this occasion, you’d better run CHKDSK to check and fix the detected file system errors.
 To do this, just get into Command Prompt in WinRE and then execute the chkdsk *: /f command.

-If CHKDSK won’t run, you can turn to MiniTool Partition Wizard to check your hard drive health.
+Alternatively, you can use MiniTool Partition Wizard to check your hard drive health.
 The following are detailed steps.

 Step 1: Boot your PC from the bootable USB drive created by MiniTool.
 Then get into the program’s main interface.